Stryfe: Ultimate Marvel

-In Ultimate X-Men, Ultimate Stryfe is also the leader of the Mutant Liberation Front.
+In Ultimate X-Men, Stryfe is the leader of the Mutant Liberation Front.
 He appears to be a mutant supremacist convinced that Professor X was killed by the United States government and that mutants should fight against the government.
 His mutant power manifests as the ability to cause "strife" within people's minds, causing them to voice whatever is bothering them.
 However, when Psylocke scans his mind she senses that he has no real conviction in what he says, suggesting that much of his mutant supremacist attitude is an act, meaning his real motives are unknown.
 At his side is the ultimate version of Zero, a young mutant teleporter.
 It is revealed that Stryfe is actually a con man, working with Fenris to promote mutant unrest so they can sell Sentinels to the government.

 In Ultimate X-Men, when Cable returns from the future with Xavier they both don armor; Xavier's resembling Onslaught and Cable's resembling the mainstream Stryfe.

 Deadpool Pulp

 In the Deadpool Pulp timeline, a General Stryfe is introduced.
-Stryfe is a younger, corrupt General, who alongside Cable and J. Edgar Hoover hire Wade Wilson (who in this timeline is a former CIA man, turned merc) to get back a stolen nuclear briefcase.
+Stryfe is a younger, corrupt General who, alongside Cable and J. Edgar Hoover, hires Wade Wilson (who in this timeline is a former CIA man turned mercenary) to get back a stolen nuclear briefcase.
 Stryfe is later killed by Deadpool.